-Home › Welcome to Virtual Community, General Expat Discussion › Expat Cafe – Where the Foreign Community Meets › Thinking about a move back to Greece
+Home › Welcome to Virtual Community, General Expat Discussion › Expat Cafe – Community Chinwag › Thinking about a move back to Greece

 Tagged: AFM/ΑΦΜ, Agios Nikolaos, British Consulate, Brits and Greeks, capital, chania, Crete, day-to-day life, employment, Greece, health, Heraklion, info, insurance, Lassithi, lawyer, Living in Crete, long stay visa, longer than three months, nursery, Post Brexit, public and private, random answers, residency permits, Rethymnon, schooling, Skiathos, thinking of moving back to Greece, UK and Greece, Volos, your son's needs

 12th February 2021 at 4:11 pm #92332Bushberry48ParticipantMember since: 12th February 2021

 - Total: 2

 I am looking for some advise, I hope you can help….Me and my husband have lived in Greece previously, we lived in Volos and then when we ran our restaurant moved to Skiathos.
 When I became pregnant we moved back to the UK.
 My husband is not Greek but lived in the country growing up since he was 16 and so speaks Greek.